 - How hard is it to get a home loan for a new high-rise apartment?

 Base criteria of: a $400,000 loan amount, principal and interest (P&I) home loans with an LVR (loan-to-value) ratio of at least 80%.
+If products listed have an LVR <80%, they will be clearly identified in the product name along with the specific LVR.
 The product and rate must be clearly published on the product provider’s web site.
 Introductory rate products were not considered for selection.
 Monthly repayments were calculated based on the selected products’ advertised rates, applied to a $400,000 loan with a 30-year loan term.
-Rates correct as at 03 April 2020.
+Rates correct as at 14 July 2020.
 View disclaimer.

 For the past two decades, Australia has been in an apartment building boom.
 According to data from the Australian Bureau of Statistics (ABS), over 667,000 apartments have been constructed since 2000.
 Right now, there are plans to build another 140,000 apartments around the country.
 What could possibly go wrong?